lmolkova/ApplicationInsights-dotnet-server/PartnerLibraryInstrumentationGuidelines.md

 When populating activity tags it is recommended to follow the [OpenTracing naming convention][OpenTracingNamingConvention].

 In addition this guidance defines new tag names which can be used to improve quality of telemetry captured by Application Insights SDK.

+// Explain event payload parameters naming, refer to the DiagSource guide for the DiagSource naming and to Activity guide for the Activity naming.

 ## Translating activities to telemetry